TDC-Netdesign/ManagedProperties/README.md

  The ManagedProperties bundle hosts a Service called register.
 In order to use ManagedProperties to register your configuration, annotate an interface and register it with the service.

+## Requirements
+A quick rundown of what is needed to use the service.

+### Required Container
+The ManagedProperties service should work on any Felix container, but is currently only tested on Karaf.
+It requires that the Felix Configuration Admin and MetaType are active in order to function.

+### Required Bundles
+The only bundle required for the service to function is dk.netdesign:managedproperties-service:LATEST.
+The other bundles are there for examples and tests, and are likely not relevant or interesting.

+### Getting the Bundles
+The bundles can be found on the Maven Central Repository

 ## Simple usage
  At its simplest, the service takes an annotated interface, for example: